google/tcmalloc/docs/stats.md

 would have been triggered multiple times).
-The percentage shows what fraction of times this decision would have been correct (i.e., if we decided not to subrelease a page because of a peak within the last N minutes, did memory consumption increase again within the *next* N minutes?).
-"Pending" refers to subrelease decisions that were less than N minutes in the past and we therefore do not know yet whether or not they were correct.
+The percentage shows what fraction of times this decision would have been correct (i.e., if we decided not to subrelease a page because of a peak within the last N minutes, did memory consumption increase again within the *next* five minutes?).
+"Pending" refers to subrelease decisions that were less than five minutes in the past and we therefore do not know yet whether or not they were correct.
+The correctness evaluation chooses to use the five minutes interval as it is the interval used for realized fragmentation.

 ### Region Cache